ibm-cloud-docs/vpc/file_storage_vpc_mount_rhel.md

    The files that are created by root and have an ownership of `nobody:nobody`.
 To display the ownership correctly, update `idmapd.conf` with the correct domain settings.
 For more information, see [How to implement no_root_squash for NFS](#fs-RHEL-norootsquash).

-6. Mount the remote share on start.
-To complete the setup, you must edit the file systems table (`/etc/fstab`) and add the remote share to the list of entries that are automatically mounted on startup.
+6. Mount the remote file share on start.
+To complete the setup, you must edit the file systems table (`/etc/fstab`) and add the remote file share to the list of entries that are automatically mounted on startup.
 Before creating an entry in the `fstab`, perform the following steps to add the mount path hostname to `/etc/hosts`.

    **a.** Get the `hostname.com` portion of mount path, `for example: fsf-dal2433a-dz.adn.networklayer.com` and get the IP address.
 Run the following command from the instance to get the IP address.